 Monitor developments in wilderness first aid, EMS and wilderness medicine, provide relevant information on such developments to the Groups as appropriate, and make recommendations to the Medical Advisory Committee for new formal recommendations as appropriate.

-Perform other duties as assigned by the Conference Operations Officer.
+Perform other duties as assigned by the Chair of the ASRC Board of Directors.